 How To Apply

-Applications for the summer 2018 program are now under review.
-Candidates selected for interviews will be contacted on a rolling basis from late February to late April.
+Applications for the summer 2019 program are now under review.
+Candidates selected for interviews will be contacted on a rolling basis from mid February to mid March

 A typical student will have a minimum GPA of 3.75, and students with a GPA below 3.5 will not be considered.
 The ideal candidate will plan to use the knowledge they gain in this program to develop a career in the military, foreign service, government, or the academic study of military history and international affairs.